 If any failure to file a correct Form W-2 on time due to intentionally disregarding the filing or correct information requirements, the penalty is a minimum of $630 per Form W-2, with no maximum limit on the penalty.

 Request an Extension of Time for Filing Form W2 with the SSA:

 Extensions of time to file Form W-2 with the SSA are not granted automatically.
 To secure an extension, you must request it before the due date.
 You can request a single 30-day extension for filing Form W-2 with the SSA by submitting a complete application on Form 8809 (Application for Extension of Time to File Information Returns).
 No further extensions will be permitted.

 Ensure that you meet one of the criteria outlined on the form and its instructions to qualify for an extension.
 The application must be signed under penalties of perjury, and it should be sent to the address indicated on Form 8809.
 The IRS will only grant an extension in exceptional circumstances or in the case of catastrophes.
 It’s important to note that this does not impact extensions of time to provide Forms W-2 to employees.

 How to Correct an Error on Your W-2

-If you make an error in the forms, then the period of one month before filing to SSA will be helpful for you to correct and rectify the mistake.
-If you have noticed the error after the submission to SSA, then you have to resubmit the corrected forms before the due date.
+If you discover an error in the forms, you have a one-month window before filing with the SSA during which you can correct and rectify the mistake.
+If you only notice the error after submission to the SSA, you must resubmit the corrected forms before the due date.

-Always review and cross-check all the information on W-2 and W-3 Forms before submitting to the Social Security Administration so that you didn’t have to waste your precious time unnecessarily.
-However, the following are the common W-2 and W-3 form errors.
+Always thoroughly review and double-check all the information on W-2 and W-3 Forms before submission to the Social Security Administration to avoid unnecessary time wastage.
+However, the following are common errors related to W-2 and W-3 forms:

 - Missing the SSA deadlines